RabiatS/Wordle-Clone/README.md

 Python Wordle Clone

 This repository houses a Python-based clone of the popular word game Wordle.
-Designed to run in the terminal, the project offers a compelling text-based experience, allowing players to guess a secret word within a limited number of attempts.
+The project offers a compelling text-based experience, allowing players to guess a secret word within a limited number of attempts.
 Features include:

 Interactive Guessing: Users input their guesses and receive instant feedback on the accuracy of each letter in relation to the secret word.